-71. No student may proceed to the next year of study for the MBChB programme until he/she has passed all components of the previous year of the programme
+82. No student may proceed to the next year of study for the MBChB programme until they have passed all components of the previous year of the programme, unless the Board of Examiners or Progression Review Committee has exceptionally granted permission.